Canon G5 X vs Panasonic ZS70

 |Panasonic ZS80||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic ZS80|

 |Panasonic FZ80||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic FZ80|

 |Panasonic FZ1000||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 It is notable that the G5X has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
+Both the G5X and the ZS70 have been discontinued, but can regularly be found used on eBay.
+The G5X was replaced by the Canon G5 X Mark II, while the ZS70 was followed by the Panasonic ZS80.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G5 X or the Panasonic ZS70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.